 Feeding the Hungry: Prepare and Serve breakfast up to two Sundays each month.
 Good Shepherd volunteers prepare and serve breakfast at First Lutheran Church, Dayton, to those who are hungry and in need.
 The cost of food is provided through Good Shepherd donations, support from local business and funds provided by Thrivent Financial Group.
-Volunteers also pick up day-old bread and pastries from area Kroger and Panera Bread locations.
-The bread is delivered to homeless shelters while the pastries are used at the First Lutheran breakfasts.

 Financial Support of the ELCA: Donate to the Evangelical Lutheran Church in America.
 Good Shepherd supports the ELCA which, in turn, provides a variety of blessings in a myriad of ways: The ELCA supports congregational renewal and the planting of new congregations; forms and supports new lay, ordained and global leaders for mission; encourages and forms lay youth and young adult leaders; supports the church’s disability ministry; bolsters commitment to walk with global companion churches in shared witness; and expands efforts to address poverty and hunger.
 For example, the ELCA supports a comprehensive approach in nearly 60 countries to solve challenges that perpetuate hunger and poverty.

 Flower Ministries: Take the flowers used to decorate the worship service to a homebound or hospitalized member of Good Shepherd.

 Food Pantry: Donate non-perishable food and can goods for distribution to the local Greenmont Food Bank during the first Sunday of each month.

 Greeters and Ushers: Welcome visitors and members and gather the gifts.